-Stan Sclaroff, a College of Arts & Sciences professor of computer science, has been appointed dean ad interim of Arts & Sciences for the 2018–2019 academic year.
-A leading scholar in computer vision, pattern recognition, and machine learning, he replaces Ann Cudd, who stepped down as dean July 31, 2018, to become provost of the University of Pittsburgh.
-A nationwide search for a permanent dean is underway.
+From BU Today – Stan Sclaroff, a College of Arts & Sciences professor of computer science, has been appointed dean ad interim of Arts & Sciences for the current academic year.
+A leading scholar in computer vision, pattern recognition, and machine learning, he replaces Ann Cudd, who stepped down as dean July 31 to become provost of the University of Pittsburgh.
+A nationwide search for a permanent dean will launch this fall.

 A CAS faculty member since 1995, Sclaroff brings a wealth of leadership experience to his new role.
 He was previously associate dean of the faculty for mathematical and computational sciences and was chair of the computer science department from 2007 to 2013.